- Oops!Something went wrong.Please try again later.

-The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of Weight Watchers International, Inc. (“Weight Watchers” or “the Company”) (NASDAQ: WTW) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+Los Angeles, California--(Newsfile Corp. - March 30, 2021) - The Schall Law Firm, a national shareholder rights litigation firm, reminds investors of a class action lawsuit against iRhythm Technologies, Inc. ("iRhythm" or "the Company") (NASDAQ: IRTC) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 If you are a shareholder who suffered a loss, click here to participate.

 We also encourage you to contact Brian Schall of the Schall Law Firm, 2049 Century Park East, Suite 2460, Los Angeles, CA 90067, at 310-301-3335, to discuss your rights free of charge.
 You can also reach us through the firm's website at www.schallfirm.com, or by email at firstname.lastname@example.org.